B-29 Corner

 contacts in a salt air environment, not to mention storage space needs within the aircraft.

-Second row: On the left is the Navy ATC - essentially identical to the
+Second row: On the left is the Navy ATC with the later shock mounting system - essentially identical to the

 later transmitters acquired under the AN/ART-13 contracts.
-An amazingly
+The original shock mounting system was composed simply of

-enduring design like the command sets, it was purchased in large quantities for
+enduring design - like the command sets - the ATC was purchased in large quantities for

 fleet aircraft use, finding its way into even two place Navy carrier aircraft because

 of its 10 channel remote operation capabilities.
-Next in line is an early
+Next in line to the right is a BC-224-H, one of the 14 volt versions

-Third row: A Collins ART-13B is at far left, which has the capability for
+Third row: A Collins ART-13B is at far left, the last in the ART-13 development series, which has the capability for

 crystal control using a CDA-T plug-in module, though this one has a